Loading video player…

 00:12 The Django REST Framework is a toolkit for developing web APIs built on top of the Django platform.
 It integrates with Django models, views, and URL patterns.

-00:22 It provides classes called serializers for turning your Django models into JSON or XML or whatever else you’re going to use for your payload, views for controlling what can and can’t be seen in your API, and tools to tie into the URLs to specify where your objects live and how to access them.
+00:22 It provides classes called serializers for turning your Django models into JSON or XML or whatever else you’re going to use for your payload, views for controlling what can and can’t be seen in your API and tools tie into the URLs to specify where your objects live and how to access them.

-00:42 Are you like me and prefer function-based views over class-based views?
-Or are you one of those folks who are the other way around?
-No worries, DRF provides a way to handle either case.
-The serialization toolkits inside of the DRF are most powerful when paired with Django models, but they don’t have to be tied to a Django model.
+00:53 The serialization toolkits inside of the DRF are most powerful when paired with Django models, but they don’t have to be tied to a Django model.
 You can also serialize non-ORM based data.
-And to assist with your debugging, one of the payloads is a web-based interface.

-01:08 You can use the web to interact with the API, examine the payloads that come back, and initiate the different HTTP calls to manipulate objects on the server.
+01:04 And to assist with your debugging, one of the payloads is a web-based interface.
+You can use the web to interact with the API, examine the payloads that come back, and initiate the different HTTP calls to manipulate objects on the server.

 01:18 Full documentation and tutorials can be found at django-rest-framework.org.

-01:24 Not surprisingly, the Django REST Framework is built on top of Django, so you’ll need both Django and the Django REST Framework installed to be able to follow along with this course.
-As is best practice in the Python world, it’s better if you do this inside of a virtual environment.
+01:25 Not surprisingly, the Django REST Framework is built on top of Django, so you’ll need both Django and the Django REST Framework installed to be able to follow along with this course.

-01:41 Here’s the pip command to install both Django and the Django REST Framework.
-Note that djangorestframework is all one word.
+01:46 Note that djangorestframework is all one word.
 Most Django pip modules usually have underscores in them.
 For some reason, the DRF folks decided not to follow this convention.
-If you run this command, you’ll get a long list of output, as Django, DRF, and all of their dependencies gets installed.

-02:04 I’ll be using the command line tool curl to show you some of the results coming out of the DRF. curl comes built-in with most operating systems, but in case it doesn’t come with yours, you can get it at curl.haxx.se.
+02:04 I’ll be using the command line tool curl to show you some of the results coming out of the DRF. curl comes built in with most operating systems, but in case it doesn’t come with yours, you can get it at curl.haxx.se.

 02:30 I’m going to start by setting up a sample Django project, which I’ll then use to demonstrate the DRF.
 First off, I’m going to use the Django command to start a new project called Fedora.

-02:41 Go into the Fedora/ directory, and you’ll see the clean installation of the Fedora/ directory with settings, and urls, et cetera, as well as the manage.py command.
+02:44 and you’ll see the clean installation of the Fedora/ directory with settings and urls et cetera, as well as the manage.py command.

 02:51 Next thing that I want to do is create a superuser.
-Before I do that, I need to deal with the database so that the auth tables are built, so I’m going to run migrate.
+Before I do that, I need to deal with the database so that the auth tables are built, so I’m going to run migrate

 03:03 And now that that is done, I’m going to create a superuser.